cphbus-functional-programming/spring-2018/docs/virtual-cpu.md

 The CPU is optimised for stack operations, there are no instructions for direct memory access.

-The virtual cpu can be run with
+The virtual cpu can be found in the [code](https://github.com/cphbus-functional-programming/spring-2018/tree/master/code) folder and run with
 ```shell
 $ java -jar VirtualCPU-2.0-jar-with-dependencies.jar
 ```